burbokop/e172/README.md

 # e172
-Library provides tools for game gevelopment and api for video/audio output and keyboard input This lib can be called GAME ENGINE
+Library provides tools for game gevelopment and api for video/audio output and keyboard input.</br>
+This lib can be called GAME ENGINE.</br>

 ## adding e172 to your c++ project